Causes and Treatment for a Swollen Uvula (With Pictures)

 - If you cannot breathe

-This information does not replace that of your physician.
-Follow all of their instructions, including return visits as they recommend.
+Important note: This information does not replace that of your physician.
+Follow all of their instructions, including return visits as recommended.

 - Back, G.W., Nadig, S., Uppal, S., Coatesworth, A.P.
 "Why do we have a uvula?
 Literature review and a new theory."
 Clinical Otolaryngology.
 Wiley Online Library.
 November 4, 2004.